 How far does a bar have to be from a church?

-Depending on which state you're in, bars or liquor stores are typically not allowed to be within a certain number of feet of churches.
-Most states have rules about how far a bar has to be from a school as well.
+Depending on which state you're in, bars or liquor stores are typically not allowed to be within a certain number of feet from churches.
+Most states have rules about how far a bar has to be from schools as well.
 Check your local regulations to see how this will apply to you.